-Now in late 2018, do western tourists once agian crossing the border to Syria from Lebanon to discover one of the friendliest places and most beautiful places in the Middle East.
-Yes, I know this is very hard to believe.
+Since late 2018, western tourists can once again cross the border to Syria from Lebanon or Jordan to discover one of the friendliest and most beautiful places in the Middle East.

-When I visited Syria in October 2017, and agian got the visa in April 2018 was the visa process a pain and usually took 10-12 weeks, but a lot of things have changed since then.
+When I visited Damascus in October 2017 and again got the visa in April 2018.
+The visa process was a pain.
+It usually took 10-12 weeks, but a lot of things have changed since then.

-And you don’t even need to visit a Syrian Embassy; you just need to send a copy of your passport to a Government Licensed travel Agency and they will take care of the rest.
+And you don’t even need to visit a Syrian Embassy; you just need to send a copy of your passport to a Government Licensed travel Agency, and they will take care of the rest.

 You can enter Syria at any official border and at Damascus airport when the papers are ready.

-An Israel stamp in your passport or proof of visit to Israel will get your denied entry to Syria.
+An Israel stamp in your passport or proof of visit to Israel will get you denied entry to Syria.

-Despite different rumours online on various travel forums and Facebook groups are you NOT able to buy the visa at the border unless your Security Permission is approved and you are registered in the system of the Immigration Department.
+Despite different rumours online on various travel forums and Facebook groups, you are NOT able to buy the visa at the border unless your Security Permission is approved and you are registered in the system of the Immigration Department.

-Visa Fee at the border:
+Visa Fee for international tourists at the border to Syria:

-Australians and New Zealand is 130 USD.
+Australians and New Zealand is $130

-European passport holders pay 50 – 100USD.
+European passport holders pay $72

-It also has to pay 2500 Syrian pounds for exit tax you will have to pay when departing Syria.
+You also has to pay 2500 Syrian pounds for exit tax you will have to pay when departing Syria.

 Sawsan Joumaa +963933753839 WhatsApp.

 The visa is just a small stamp in your passport and is valid for 10/15days.

-A shared taxi from Beirut to Damascus costs 20 – 35 USD, be sure to agree on the price before leaving!
+A shared taxi from Beirut to Damascus costs $20-$35, be sure to agree on the price before leaving!

-There´s currently NO bus service between the two countries.
-But for the cheapest shared taxi´s head to Charles Helou bus station (It´s the big one under the overpass road in Beirut).
+There’s currently NO bus service between the two countries.
+But for the cheapest shared taxis, head to Charles Helou bus station (It’s the big one under the overpass road in Beirut).

-Shared taxis from there to Damascus are cheaper than VIP Taxi and Allo Taxi, but not as comfortable as the two.
+Shared taxis from there to Damascus are cheaper than VIP Taxi and Allo Taxi but not as comfortable as the two.

-If you want to save money can you take a local bus from Beirut to Majdal Anjar, the last town before Syria, should cost you 1-2 USD.
-There also some old Roman Ruins in Majdal Anjar.
+If you want to save money, can you take a local bus from Beirut to Majdal Anjar, the last town before Syria, It should cost you $1-$2.
+There are also some old Roman Ruins in Majdal Anjar.

 The drive from Beirut to Damascus is 116KM/72Miles, and takes 2hour to 4hours, heavily depending on the notorious traffic jams when leaving Beirut.